KhartesViewer/scroll2zarr/README.md

     7. If all goes well, Neuroglancer should now show you some information about your data volume.
 Almost there!
-    8. At the bottom of the information, there should be a yellow bar that reads: `Create as **image** layer`.
+    8. At the bottom of the information, there should be a yellow bar that reads: `Create as image layer`.
 Click this.
-    9. Your data should now begin showing up in the Neurglancer window.
+    9. Your data should now begin showing up in the Neuroglancer window.
 Happy exploring!
     10. If the data did not show up, go to the window where you started your data server, and look for clues...

 So that is how to use Neuroglancer to view your data.

+Noate that if you are running on Windows, you might want to monitor whether your anti-virus real-time check is slowing the connection between your data server and the browser.

-One thing to keep in mind, if your data volumes are located on a password-protected web server, is that Neuroglancer is not programmed to work with http password protection, so you cannot directly view password-protected data.
+One thing to keep in mind, if your data volumes are located on a password-protected web server, is that Neuroglancer is not set up to work with http password protection, so you cannot use it to directly view password-protected data.
 In this case, you will need to run, on your local machine, a proxy server which downloads data from the password-protected server as needed.
-Then point Neuroglancer to your local proxy server.
+Then point Neuroglancer to this local proxy server.
 And if you figure out how to make a proxy server, please submit a Pull Request!

+## Compressed TIFFs and the `masked_volumes` directory

+As mentioned earlier, the OME-Zarr data stores will take up much less space if they are made from "masked" TIFF files, where the pixels outside of the scroll itself have been set to zero.
+For some scrolls, such TIFF files have been been created, and have been put in a directory called `masked_volumes`, which is parallel to the `volumes` directory where the original TIFFs are stored.

+There is a pitfall that you should be aware of, however, when using the masked TIFFs in `masked_volumes`: the effect of compression on read speed.

+Because these TIFFs are compressed, they are slower to read.
+The slowdown depends on the read speed of the disk, and on the speed of the CPU, but on my computer, with an external SSD, reading a compressed file is 5 times slower than reading an uncompressed file.

+This means that if you are thinking of reading the compressed masked TIFF files more than once (for instance, if you will be running `scroll_to_ome` with several different chunk sizes), and if you have sufficient storage space, you should consider decompressing the compressed `masked_volumes` TIFF files.  (**Important note**: the TIFF files in `volumes` are not compressed, so this discussion does not apply to them).

+A script `decompress_tiffs.py` is provided for this purpose.